The Agile Retrospectives Guide That Will Make You A Fantastic Facilitator

 4. Decide what to do

-Once the team has agreed on a handful of the best possible solutions, they need to settle on just one or two of them to utilize in the coming iteration, and decide on how best to do so.
+Once the team has agreed on a handful of the best possible solutions, they need to settle on just one or two of them to utilise in the coming iteration and decide on how best to do so.

 The Decision Stage should involve the use of story cards or backlog items during the planning process, as this will make it easier to implement improvement plans during the actual work that will occur in the next iteration.

-Remember that the retrospective should segue naturally into iteration planning, so try to hold retrospectives just prior to said period (having the retrospective in the morning and iteration planning in the afternoon is ideal).
+Remember that the retrospective should segue naturally into iteration planning, so try to hold retrospectives just before said period (having the retrospective in the morning and iteration planning in the afternoon is ideal).